The Real Cost of Frozen Pipes and Why Prevention Pays

 High-Risk Zones to Inspect

-Crawl Spaces Crawl spaces combine exposed plumbing with cold air entering through foundation vents and moisture buildup, making them prime freeze zones.
+Crawl Spaces.
+Crawl spaces combine exposed plumbing with cold air entering through foundation vents and moisture buildup, making them prime freeze zones.
 Cold air flows freely beneath uninsulated floors, and temperature swings can be severe.
 Consider insulating crawl space pipes with foam sleeves and sealing foundation vents during the coldest months.

-Pipes Along Exterior Walls Pipes running through exterior walls — especially behind kitchen sinks, bathroom vanities, and laundry rooms — have minimal insulation separating them from the cold.
+Pipes Along Exterior Walls.
+Pipes running through exterior walls (especially behind kitchen sinks, bathroom vanities, and laundry rooms) have minimal insulation separating them from the cold.
 North-facing walls are particularly vulnerable.
 These pipes can freeze even when the rest of your home feels warm.

-Outdoor Faucets (Hose Bibs) Your outdoor faucet is one of the first things to freeze during a cold snap.
-It's directly exposed to the elements and connected to your interior plumbing.
+Outdoor Faucets (Hose Bibs).
+Your outdoor faucet is one of the first things to freeze during a cold snap because it's directly exposed to the elements and connected to your interior plumbing.
 Always shut off the interior supply valve and drain the line before winter sets in.
-Learn more about frost-free faucet options that offer built-in protection.
+For new builds or replacements, frost-free hose bibs offer built-in protection.

-Attics and Unheated Garages Attics can reach outdoor temperatures when insulation traps heat below.
+Attics and Unheated Garages.
+Attics can reach outdoor temperatures when insulation traps heat below.
 Garages face direct cold exposure every time the door opens.
 If you have a water line running through either area, it needs to be insulated or heated.

-Under-Sink Cabinets on Exterior Walls Enclosed cabinet spaces block warm air from reaching pipes located on cold exterior walls.
+Under-Sink Cabinets on Exterior Walls.
+Enclosed cabinet spaces block warm air from reaching pipes located on cold exterior walls.
 Opening those cabinet doors is one of the simplest and most effective prevention tips you can use.

 Frozen Pipe Prevention Methods That Actually Work